eddogola/wallpaper/README.md

 ## Way forward

 This CLI app is not yet mature.
 It can benefit from a lot of refactoring and test writing.
-Still learning :evergreen_tree:
+Still learning :palm_tree: